Skip to content

 3. Run the simulation against the calibrated environment for the equivalent of week 9.

-If the error between the simulation's predictions and your actual week-9 results is within the pre-agreed accuracy threshold (defined in writing before the evaluation begins), the 30-day trial automatically converts to a paid licence.
+If the error between the simulation's predictions and your actual week-9 results is within the pre-agreed accuracy threshold (defined in writing before the evaluation begins), client may convert to a paid licence by sending written confirmation to BidOptic.
 We offer flexible quarterly, annual, or multi-year subscription terms, with significant early-adopter discounts applied for our Design Partners.

 If the error exceeds the threshold, the evaluation closes.
 You provide BidOptic with a small error-summary file (containing only the delta metrics, not your raw logs) so the calibration models can be improved.
 No licence fee is charged.